Flare576/jira-cli/README.md

-# jiracookie
+# jira-cli

-Allows you to use hosted (vs. Cloud) Jira instances with [go-jira](https://github.com/go-jira/jira).
+Custom commands and tools for using cloud or hosted Jira instances with [go-jira](https://github.com/go-jira/jira).

 ## WARNING

-These cookies are, by design, short lived.
+For hosted Jira instances, the cookies are, by design, short lived.
 You'll need to refresh them frequently, unlike Personal Access Tokens that Atlassian generally recommends for Jira.

 ## Installation

 ```
-  brew install flare576/scripts/jiracookie
+  brew install flare576/scripts/jira-cli
 ```

 ## Usage